nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 #### State Diagrams

--   Used for modeling discrete behavior through finite state transitions.
+-   Used for modelling discrete behaviour through finite state transitions.
--   In addition to expressing the behavior of a part of the system, state machines can also be used to express the usage protocol of part of a system.
+-   In addition to expressing the behaviour of a part of the system, state machines can also be used to express the usage protocol of part of a system.